lncd/bebop/README.txt

 1. Upload this plugin to your '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

+OR

-OR Install via the 'Add New' button in your plugins page.
+Install via the 'Add New' button in your plugins page.

+THEN

-3. Configure extensions in the 'OER Provider' admin menu.
+Configure extensions in the 'OER Provider' admin menu.

 == Changelog ==